 Introduction

 This document aims at describing mechanical connections or joints related to mechanical systems or structures.
-The demand for such a standard has grown from the observation that modern product lifestyle management (PLM) systems, while working well with part information (e.g. geometry, material, weight), are lacking a consistent handling of logical and process related connection information (like parts being connected, orientation of point connections, assembly process parameter etc.).
+The demand for such a standard has grown from the observation that modern product lifestyle management (PLM) systems, while working well with part information (e.g. geometry, material, weight), are lacking a consistent handling of logical and process related connection information (e.g. parts being connected, orientation of point connections, assembly process parameter).

 PLM workstreams need to include connection data to automate development processes and enable seamless data flows between engineering functions. χMCF is intended to be the “language” that is understood and used by the various tools to exchange connection data along the development chain.

-The initial motivation to develop this document came from the automotive industry (see Annex C).
+The initial motivation to develop this document came from the automotive industry (see Annex C for background and context on this document).
 However, there is no element in this document that limits it to this industry.
 It is clearly targeted to support virtual development processes for mechanical systems or structures in any industrial area.

 One design goal of χMCF is to support the widest possible range of development and manufacturing processes.
-This makes it very likely that xMCF and STEP (ISO 10303),[1] will be used together.
+This makes it very likely that xMCF and STEP (ISO 10303-242),[1] will be used together.
 Annex B investigates how this can be done in a way that benefits both standards.